At Hays Cauley, P.C. We are here to help you overcome problems related to credit reporting, identity theft, and debt.

 If you suspect fraudulent credit reporting:

-2. File a Dispute: Submit a dispute with the credit reporting agencies, providing evidence of the fraudulent entries.
+2. File a Dispute : Submit a dispute with the credit reporting agencies, providing evidence of the fraudulent accounts.

 Contact Us

 Fraudulent credit reporting is a serious issue that can have lasting effects on your financial well-being.
 Understanding your rights and taking the appropriate steps can help you regain control of your credit report.
-If you’re facing challenges in correcting fraudulent entries, the attorneys at HAYS CAULEY, P.C. are here to assist you in South Carolina.
+If you are facing challenges in correcting fraudulent accounts, Hays Cauley, P.C. is here to assist you in South Carolina.